- You are here:

 Includes listing free and paid rehabilitation resources in CT.

-Find local Narcotics Anonymous meetings and resources for various types of treatment including inpatient, outpatient and support groups.
+Find local Narcotics Anonymous meetings and resources for various types of treatment including inpatient, outpatient, and support groups.

-Info on different types of therapy/recovery options, warning signs, how to talk to a family member, definitions of different types of treatment and a local treatment center directory.
+Info on different types of therapy/recovery options, warning signs, how to talk to a family member, definitions of different types of treatment, and a local treatment center directory.

 List of free, low-cost, sliding scale, and low-income assisted rehabs.

-Network of addiction treatment facilities that provide drug and alcohol detox, support, and comprehensive substance abuse treatment services to the individuals and families struggling with addictions.
+Network of addiction treatment facilities that provide drug and alcohol detox, support, and comprehensive substance abuse treatment services to individuals and families struggling with addictions.